 Given below are some of the diseases a Cavoodle can get.

 Hip Dysplasia is the abnormal formation of the hip joint due to which the hip partially dislocates from its position.
-Actually, the hip joint functions as a socket and ball and when they do not fit properly, they rub and grind that results in loss of function of the hip joint gradually.
+Actually, the hip joint functions as a socket and ball and when they do not fit properly, they rub and grind resulting in loss of function of the hip joint gradually.
 Although the large-sized breeds are more likely to develop Hip Dysplasia, the small-sized breeds may also get it.
 This genetic issue can be inherited by puppies if their parents already have it.

 Slipping Kneecaps or Luxating Patella is a common problem in small-sized breeds but dogs of other sizes may also get it.
 Luxating Patella is a condition in which the knee caps slip out of the grooves due to several reasons such as shallower grooves, etc. It can further lead to pain, inflammation, cartilage damage, and ligament tears.

 PRA is a group of degenerative disorders of the retina in dogs and cats that can be inherited.
 In Progressive Retinal Atrophy, the photoreceptors on the retina that are responsible for the conversion of light into electrical nerve signals, die prematurely.
 The dogs start losing their vision gradually and then completely go blind.
 Unfortunately, PRA can not be treated but the condition is painless.
 Along with that, the positive about this disease is that the vision is lost over time so it is easy for the dogs to adjust to the changes.